FullerJam/swd500_2017/sessions/session9.0/README.md

 - So far our application logic is bound to the main global instance of our Vue application.
 This is fine for very small apps, however quickly becomes unmanageable.

-- To compose bigger application we use the Vue uses the concept of web components.
-The idea is to create a application that is the product of lots of small simple components
+- To compose bigger application vue uses the concept of web components.
+The idea is to create an application that is the product of lots of small simple components

 - Components can live within other components, hence the idea of the Russian dolls